Fantasy Premier League: 3 players you must buy before Gameweek 2

 The Premier League returned last weekend, making us see exactly what we had missed over the past few months.
 While doing so, it has also got Fantasy Premier League fans addicted to the ultra dose of excitement, fun and frolic.

-Raheem Sterling enthralled us all with his hat-trick against West Ham, as did compatriot Harry Kane who netted two late strikes to help Tottenham to a comeback win over newly-promoted Aston Villa.
+Raheem Sterling enthralled us all with his hat-trick against West Ham, as did national compatriot Harry Kane who netted two late strikes to help Tottenham to a comeback win over newly-promoted Aston Villa.
 In addition, there were many more star performers over the weekend's fixtures.

 As gameweek two approaches, here are three players who you should buy in order to strengthen your respective fantasy teams.
 Remember though, the deadline is one hour before Saturday's first game, between Arsenal and Burnley at 12:30pm (UK time).